WHAT MAKES US DIFFERENT

 Deodorant and Balms Labels - We buy these labels from Flexi Labels, a company based in Peterborough (again, quite close to us!).
 The labels are printed on unbleached paper, however, they are glued using synthetic glue as we still have not found a printing company that supplies labels with natural glues to small companies.
 The paper on which the labels come is non recyclable, but we reuse it as a mat to label soaps.
 Also, Flexi Labels has accepted to ship to us plastic-free and now they only use a box and 1-2 rubber bands instead of adding plastic sleeves and protective packaging!

-LABORATORY AND OFFICE FURNITURE
+WORKSHOP AND OFFICE FURNITURE

 We looked for lots of second hand options for furniture, and in the end, as we needed something that was durable and versatile, we resorted to a mix of wooden and metal furniture, some new and some second hand.